Rose Tattoo (Tiffany album)

-Rose Tattoo is a 2011 album by Tiffany, her eighth studio album, and first full country record.
+Rose Tattoo is the eighth studio album by American pop singer Tiffany.
 Although her fourth album Dreams Never Die was influenced by the genre, Rose Tattoo represents Tiffany coming full circle, returning to the style she originally recorded in before switching to teen pop in the late 1980s.
 The singer described the sound of this new album as “Bonnie Raitt with a Stevie Ray Vaughan vibe.”
 The album's release was celebrated with a release party in Nashville, Tennessee on February 25, 2011.